Library circulation: Intellectual Freedom Committee

-Public service librarians must look to the law to determine their legal obligations and potential liability relating to privacy of library use.
+Public service librarians look to the law to determine their legal obligations and potential liability relating to privacy of library use.
 The potential liability or punishment for librarians, who fail to protect confidentiality of individual library use, is largely a matter of state law without record of prosecution or civil suit.
 Remedies for individuals whose information has been deliberately shared with or unknowingly collected by third parties vary widely and are sometimes unclear.

 Established December 1, 1967, the Office for Intellectual Freedom is charged with implementing American Library Association (ALA) policies.
 Those policies concerning the concept of intellectual freedom as embodied in the Library Bill of Rights, the Association's basic policy on free access to libraries and library materials.